Back

 Never released music on Spotify before?
 Have you got a final recording mixed and mastered and ready to go?
 But you have realized you can’t just log into Spotify and upload your tracks like you would with Soundcloud.
 We got you, follow the simple steps below to find out how to claim your Spotify for Artists profile.

-What you need before you claim your Spotify account
+What you need before you claim your Spotify for Artists account

-Before you even think about trying to claim your Spotify account, you need to make sure you have the following:
+Before you even think about trying to claim your Spotify for Artists account, you need to make sure you have the following:

 1. A final mixed and mastered track in wav. and mp3. formats.